supermaxiste/EnvironmentalStressPolyploidEvolution/ARPEGGIO_analyses/README.md

  - `alk` and `tks` are two natural lines of _A. kamchatica_. `alk` is short for Alaska and `tks` is short for Takashima.
 The Alaska line is useed to colder conditions while Takashima is used to warmer conditions.

 In each comparison folder you will find the specific `config.yaml` and `metadata.txt` files used together with a `README` including links to the specific raw data used.
 All of the links can also be found below.
-All data is bundled in [BioProject PRJDB12567](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJDB12567)
+All data is bundled in [BioProject PRJDB12567](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJDB12567).

+## About `config.yaml` files

+In short, parameters with paths require changes to the local system and for details about assemblies and annotations used, see the following paragraph.

+Conversion checks were carried out using the *Arabidopsis halleri* chloroplast genome (GenBank: KU764767.1, [NCBI link](https://www.ncbi.nlm.nih.gov/nuccore/KU764767.1/)) from [Assaf *et al.* (2017)](https://doi.org/10.1038/s41598-017-07891-5).
+Alignment was done used pre-processed assemblies:

+  - For *Arabidopsis halleri* only the 8 main chromosomes were kept and renamed `chr1`-`chr8`
+  - For *Arabidopsis lyrata* only the 8 main chromosomes were kept and renamed `chr9`-`chr16` (ARPEGGIO requirement to not have overlapping chromosome names)

+Concerning the annotations of the above mentioned assemblies during the analyses for the paper:

+  - For *Arabidopsis halleri* the annotation chromosomes were renamed `chr1`-`chr8`.
+Since the annotation was very recently made at the time of the analyses, the defult gene names were pretty long and not matching the official "released" version.
+The analyses are still reproducible but there might be a name mismatch between results presented in this repository and reproduced ones.
+  - For *Arabidopsis lyrata* the annotation chromosomes were renamed `chr9`-`chr16`

 ### Cold conditions